MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/graphs.md

 What is an edge?
 > a connection between two nodes.

+What is the difference between a graph and a tree?
+> a graph may not have a "root" node and there may be multiple paths between two nodes; in a tree, there is only a single unique path between two nodes.

+What is the difference between a directed and undirected graph?
+> In a directed graph the edges can only be traveled in a single direction.

 A graph functions to illustrate the relationship between things; for instance, a graph may contain nodes representing cities with edges representing the roads connecting them.

 There are various kinds of relationships between things, resulting in various kinds of graphs illustrating the variety of relationships; for instance, given the city example above, roads may or may not be one way.
 For cities with roads that are all one way, we would use a `directed graph` whereas for cities with bi-directional roads, we would use an `undirected graph`.
 In the former, we can only go from node x to one of its edges.
 In the latter, we can go from node x to one of its edges, but we can also go back to node x.